 Testing Landlord shall have the right to conduct annual tests of the Premises to determine whether any contamination of the Premises or the Project has occurred as a result of Tenant’s use.
 Tenant shall be required to pay the cost of such annual test of the Premises; provided, however, that if Tenant conducts its own tests of the Premises using third party contractors and test procedures acceptable to Landlord which tests are certified to Landlord, Landlord shall accept such tests in lieu of the annual tests to be paid for by Tenant.
 In addition, at any time, and from time to time, prior to the expiration or earlier termination of the Term, Landlord shall have the right to conduct appropriate tests of the Premises and the Project to determine if contamination has occurred as a result of Tenant’s use of the Premises.
 In connection with such testing, upon the request of Landlord, Tenant shall deliver to Landlord or its consultant such non-proprietary information concerning the use of Hazardous Materials in or about the Premises by Tenant or any Tenant Party.
 If contamination has occurred for which Tenant is liable under this Section 30, Tenant shall pay all costs to conduct such tests.
 If no such contamination is found, Landlord shall pay the costs of such tests (which shall not constitute an Operating Expense).
 Landlord shall provide Tenant with a copy of all third party, non-confidential reports and tests of the Premises made by or on behalf of Landlord during the Term without representation or warranty and subject to a confidentiality agreement.
 Tenant shall, at its sole cost and expense, promptly and satisfactorily remediate any environmental conditions identified by such testing in accordance with all Environmental Requirements.
 Landlord’s receipt of or satisfaction with any environmental assessment in no way waives any rights which Landlord may have against Tenant.

-Inspection and Verification Secured Party and such Persons as Secured Party may designate shall have the right, as reasonably required and upon reasonable notice, at Pledgor's own cost and expense, to inspect the Collateral, all records related thereto (and to make extracts and copies from such records) and the premises upon which any of the Collateral is located, to discuss Pledgor's affairs with the officers of Pledgor and its independent accountants and to verify the validity, amount, quality, quantity, value, condition and status of, or any other matter relating to, the Collateral, including by contacting account debtors or others obligated with respect to Collateral and, in the case of Collateral in the possession of any third person, the third Person possessing such Collateral.
+Inspection and Verification The Collateral Agent and such Persons as the Collateral Agent may reasonably designate shall have the right, subject to compliance with Section 5.09 of the Credit Agreement, to inspect the Collateral, all records related thereto (and to make extracts and copies from such records) and the premises upon which any of the Collateral is located, to discuss the Grantors' affairs with the officers of the Grantors and their independent accountants and to verify under reasonable procedures the validity, amount, quality, quantity, value, condition and status of, or any other matter relating to, the Collateral, including, in the case of Accounts or Collateral in the possession of any third person, by contacting Account Debtors or the third person possessing such Collateral for the purpose of making such a verification; provided, however, that representatives of the Grantors shall be entitled to -------- ------- participate in such discussions.
+The Collateral Agent shall have the absolute right to share any information it gains from such inspection or verification with any Secured Party.

 Phone To facilitate your communication with CCUSA in the US, we also recommend that you purchase a mobile phone and provide your number at the time you validate your visa.